Skip to Main Content

 Increasingly, nearly every industry is deeply impacted by geopolitical events that might have seemed distant in the past.
 Organizations that may not have paid attention before are forced to do so now, or risk being caught off guard by disruptions that threaten their business.
 For example, China’s zero-Covid policy has impacted the supply chain even for national and local organizations, such as home builders or car dealerships.
 Similarly, landmark decisions by the U.S. Supreme Court around abortion and gun rights have had an impact even for organizations outside of the areas directly hit by these decisions — either because of public pressure or while trying to keep their unrelated issues front and center with legislators.

 As organizations realize that political events around the world can have a major impact on their business, mitigating political risk is becoming a pressing task.
-Political risk management allows you to stay on top of policies that could be detrimental and identify and seize opportunities for your organization.
+Political risk management, with the help of a policy management tool, allows you to stay on top of policies that could be detrimental and identify and seize opportunities for your organization.
 Here are the top strategies to keep in mind.

 Global Government Affairs 101: A Guide to Managing Issues Around the World